Afton, Oklahoma: Education

 Afton is served by the Afton Independent School District.

 Northeast Tech operates one of its four campuses at 19901 S. Hwy 69; the Afton Campus serves approximately 500 students.

-In 2017, the Afton High School Football team won the Class A State Trophy for the first time in school history.
+In 2017, the Afton High School Football team won, for the first time in school history, the Class A State Trophy.

-In the 1970s the high school was burned down and replaced with a new one.
+In the 1970s the high school burned down; it was replaced with a new one.